Constraining SMEFT BSM scenarios with EWPO and $\Delta_{CKM}$: Fitting procedure

-With the result from CDF impacting the world-average of W-mass, the discrepancy now stands at around 5.3 $\sigma$ from the SM value.
+With the result from CDF impacting the world-average of W-mass, the discrepancy now stands at around 5.3$\sigma$ from the SM value.
 Taking it as a sign of BSM physics, we look at a fit with just the SMEFT operators contributing to W-mass at tree-level.
 The shift in W mass in SMEFT can be written as:

 This can also be thought of as augmenting the previous fit by including two more parameters $C_{HD}$ and $C_{HWB}$.
 The results of the fit and the 2-D marginalised plots are shown in Table~\ref{tab:tree-W} and Figure~\ref{fig:4common_WC:W}.
-The plot here shows that inclusion of $\Delta_{CKM}$ constraint has significant impact in the results of the fit with $C_{HWB}$ and $C_{ll}$ having noticeable shifts in their best fit points and their 2$\sigma$ reaches.
-The correlations among the WCs also show significant changes, with $C_{ll}$-$C_{HWB}$ and $C_{ll}$-$C_{Hl_3}$ showing the highest change.
+The plot here shows that the inclusion of the $\Delta_{CKM}$ constraint (matched to SMEFT at 1-loop level) has significant impact on the results of the fit with $C_{HWB}$ and $C_{ll}$ seeing noticeable shifts in their best fit points and their 2$\sigma$ reaches.
+The correlations among the WCs also show significant changes, with the $C_{ll}$-$C_{HWB}$ and $C_{ll}$-$C_{Hl_3}$ pairs showing the highest change.

 The posterior values for the observables are given in Table~\ref{table:4W_params_post}.
-For the fit with EWPO, the dicrepancy in $M_W$, as expected, is drastically reduced. $A_l^{SLD}$ also comes down under 2$\sigma$.
-However $A_b^{FB}$ and $\Delta_{CKM}$ shows the highest discrepancy with a deviation of -2.09$\sigma$ and -1.97$\sigma$ respectively.
-Inclusion of the $\Delta_{CKM}$ constraint along with EWPO reduces it's dicrepancy significantly to -0.59$\sigma$ at the expense of worsening $A_b^{FB}$ to -2.24$\sigma$.
-The agreement of $\Gamma_Z$ also suffers with it's discrepancy increasing from -0.03$\sigma$ to -1.49$\sigma$.
-This study thus indicates that we need to go beyond these four WCs in order to satisfy the precesion data.
+For the fit with EWPO, the discrepancy in $M_W$, as expected, is drastically reduced. $A_l^{SLD}$ also comes down under 2$\sigma$.
+However $A_b^{FB}$ and $\Delta_{CKM}$ shows the highest discrepancy with a deviation of $-2.09\sigma$ and $-1.97\sigma$ respectively.
+Inclusion of the $\Delta_{CKM}$ constraint along with EWPO reduces it's discrepancy significantly to $-0.59\sigma$ at the expense of worsening $A_b^{FB}$ to $-2.24\sigma$.
+The agreement of $\Gamma_Z$ also suffers with its discrepancy increasing from $-0.03\sigma$ to $-1.49\sigma$.
+This study thus indicates that we need to go beyond these four WCs in order to satisfy the precision data.